Figment (Disney)

-Figment, a small purple dragon, occasionally seen sporting a yellow sweater, is the mascot of the "Imagination!" pavilion at the Epcot theme park at Walt Disney World Resort.
-He is extensively seen in Epcot merchandise.
+Figment is a Disney character and mascot of the Imagination! pavilion at the Epcot theme park at Walt Disney World.
+He is a small purple dragon with a runaway imagination, which serves as a plot device in Journey into Imagination with Figment, the most recent edition of the pavilion, and he is featured in Epcot merchandise.

 History

 Figment was created by Tony Baxter, who came up with the name "Figment" after watching an episode of Magnum, P.I., in which a goat has eaten Higgins' (John Hillerman) flowers and Higgins says, "Don't tell me [the goat is] a figment of my imagination.
 Figments don't eat rare tropical flowers".